Azumi Boutique Hotel: What it’s Like to Stay at One of Metro Manila’s Best-Rated Hotels?

 Does Azumi Boutique Hotel live up to the hype?

-Sensing the confusion on my face, one of their staff members immediately assisted me to the reception, and I felt much more at home.
+Sensing the confusion on my face, one of their staff members immediately assisted me to the reception, which made me feel much more at home.
 Moments later, I was presented with a keycard to our Garden Room accommodation as well as stubs for complimentary drinks at the penthouse and access to WiFi.
 Unsurprisingly, they offered to assist us with our luggage but I opted to carry them myself—I needed an outlet for that extra energy I absorbed at the lobby.

 The scene was completely opposite when I opened the guestroom’s door for my wife: we were greeted with a comforting atmosphere from the luscious color combinations from the charcoal walls, wooden cabinets, and orange chairs and throw pillows.
-The balcony is verdant from the artificial grass, which stood out even with the lack of sunshine.
+The balcony was verdant from the artificial grass, which stood out even with the lack of some sunshine.
 We had a queen-size bed and a daybed, both in front of a Samsung flat screen TV.
-Next to the entrance is a kitchenette complete with a sink, fridge, a microwave oven, and an assortment of affordable mini-bar items: soda is PHP 35.00 a pop (no pun intended), while snacks like nuts and chips are less than PHP 50.00.
+Next to the entrance was a kitchenette complete with a sink, fridge, a microwave oven, and an assortment of affordable mini-bar items: soda was PHP 35.00 a pop (no pun intended), while snacks like nuts and chips were less than PHP 50.00.

-Meanwhile, the bathroom adds a dash of quirkiness to the guestroom since it is behind a clear glass wall.
-There is a roller blind that you can use to cover up but it’s on the other side of the glass—a cheeky touch for couples staying in.
+Meanwhile, the bathroom added a dash of quirkiness to the guestroom since it was behind a clear glass wall.
+There was a roller blind that you can use to cover up but it’s on the other side of the glass—a cheeky touch for couples staying in.
 For friends and families, Azumi Boutique Hotel has other rooms with solid walls covering the bathrooms.